BIG FLOWER EATER Plays Theater for the New City, Now thru 2/24

 In past generations, women had status in Asian societies as shamans, but such mysticism is now frowned on in most modern Asian cultures.
 Still, the idea of powerful ancient matriarchies is magnetic for many Asian American women who grew up in traditional families.
 Victoria Linchong is like many Americans of immigrant parents who seek their roots but feel disconnected from their heritage.
 She was inspired by memories of her Taiwanese grandmother to create "Big Flower Eater," a whimsical collage of folktales, rituals, dance and historical texts.
 Performed by an ensemble of three Asian-American actresses, the play conjures the untold history of women in Asia through shamanism in three different cultures: Hmong, Taiwanese and Korean.
-It will be presented by Theater for the New City February 7 to 24.
+It will be presented by Theater for the New City tonight, February 7 to 24.

 In the play, a young Taiwanese-American woman pastes her grandmother's fortunes on her bathroom wall, setting off a host of unearthly activities in her small Lower East Side apartment.
 The ghost of her eccentric grandmother takes up residence in the ceiling causing a constant leak and attracting the lost soul of an epileptic Hmong girl.
 The mysterious malfunctions of the bathroom are finally explained with a visit from a Korean-American friend, whose disturbing receptivity to the spirits leads to a revelation regarding the long tradition of shamanism in her now-Christian family.
 The play culminates in a re-enactment of a Korean shamanistic ritual, with traditional drumming by Vongku Pak.
 The title is taken from a derogatory Chinese term that literally means big flower eater but colloquially means dreamer or fool.